Fictitious Name Research

 How does TradeMark Express® compare to a County fictitious name search?

 Fictitious name research is typically conducted only in your local County.
 Only LEXIS-NEXIS offers a compiled searchable database of over 3300 Counties in the United States to search on.
-This single database is just one of the 400 databases TradeMark Express® uses to search its clients’ trade names.
+This accounts for 3300 of the total 6500 databases TradeMark Express® uses to search its clients’ trade names.
 Searching your own single County is fruitless because goods and services are not listed, thus you can’t compare trade names.
 Also, having your application accepted by your County means absolutely nothing because it is always subject to legal availability, that you are expected, but not required, to search before applying.

 How does TradeMark Express® compare to an Internet search?